 Wills and Estate Planning

 Paul endeavours to be approachable, practical and considerate of individual needs.
-His clients appreciate her down-to-earth nature, which makes it easy for them to discuss sensitive and emotional issues.
-He prides himself on helping people prepare their succession plan to try and minimise issues and disputes among beneficiaries while achieving the will makers gift making intentions.
+His clients appreciate his down-to-earth nature, which makes it easy for them to discuss sensitive and emotional issues.
+He prides himself on helping people prepare their succession plan to try and minimise issues and disputes among beneficiaries while achieving the will maker’s gift making intentions.

 As our population ages, the number of options available beyond the traditional retirement village or nursing home have increased and include family arrangements for care, shared living and granny flats.
 Paul can provide advice on the issues that will arise from these arrangements, including the payment and refund of bonds or other living arrangements with family.